 If you’re after a home with bags of character in a peaceful neighbourhood, look away now.
-The City of London or, ‘Square Mile’ as it’s often known, is made for those who want to work and play hard.
-Its streets are given over to glossy high-rise buildings and very little green space, in order to pack in as many offices and luxury apartments as geographically possible.
+The City of London or, ‘Square Mile’, made for those who want to work and play hard.
+The streets given over to glossy high-rise buildings and very little green space; in order to pack in as many offices and luxury apartments as geographically possible.
+Read on to discover developments that are the best places to live in the City of London.
+In addition, read reviews from residents who own or rent in the City of London.

 “Despite its central location, Barts Square offers somewhat of an escape from city life.
 The swish residents’ lounge opens out onto a peaceful courtyard garden, and there’s a second landscaped offering between two of the other buildings.
-A 24-hour concierge service makes for easy living, plus there’s a beautifully done out cinema room that residents can book for private events.
-A BYO bar and members club rounds off the amenities – this can be reserved for parties and meetings, too.” – HomeViews Property Pro
+A 24-hour concierge service makes for easy living, plus there’s a beautifully done out cinema room that residents can book for private events.” – HomeViews Property Pro

 Currently in construction are Galliard’s The Stage and The Denizen by Taylor Wimpey Central London.
-These luxury apartment blocks are set to complete in 2021 and 2020, and will offer locations right in the thick of it with first-class amenities.
+These luxury apartment blocks set to complete in 2021 and 2020.
+They will offer locations right in the thick of it with first-class amenities.

 Another development to watch is One Crown Place.
-An Alloy (MED) Jersey property, it’s estimated for completion some time between Q4 2020 and Q1 2021.
+An Alloy (MED) Jersey property, estimated for completion some time between Q4 2020 and Q1 2021.
+Set to be one of the best places to live in the City of London.

 “The units themselves are set to be luxurious through and through, with neutral colour palettes and solid wood and natural stone finishes.
 Bathrooms will be beautifully tiled spaces, while kitchens will come with state-of-the-art integrated appliances.” – HomeViews Property Pro on One Crown Place